 Do you plan new health and fitness goals each year but but never seem to see them through?

-Is it possible to design a walking to fitness program that will really work for you?
 Yes it is but walking should be only part of ?your plan.

 Let?s see why.

 You will obtain spectacular results with your 2013 fitness plan if you incorporate these four elements:

 - Crank up your metabolism by moving around a lot.
 I do this by:

 - Running with my wife occasionally in the?evenings.
 These are short run/walks that take about 15 to 20 minutes.

 - Weekend hiking.
 I highly recommend getting out into the woods and walking.
 You gain both the?obvious?physical?benefit?and some spiritual energy.